-The selling shareholders will receive from this offering net proceeds of approximately US\$, or approximately US\$ if the underwriters exercise their option to purchase additional ADSs in full, after deducting underwriting discounts.
-These estimates are based upon an assumed offering price of US\$ per ADS, the closing trading price of our ADSs on , 2014.
+The selling shareholders will receive from this offering gross proceeds of approximately US\$480 million without deducting underwriting discounts.
+These estimates are based upon an assumed offering price of US\$21.97 per ADS, the closing trading price of our ADSs on December 1, 2014.